 Great for beginners who are not confident in their skills and those more demanding who participate in prestigious competitions.

-2. Pit Barrel Cooker
+2. Runner Up - Pit Barrel Cooker

 Another great smoker that was also created only with smoking meat in mind.
 In terms of quality and efficiency it is as great as WSM, I won’t say which model is better because that would be pointless.
 The truth is, both of them are phenomenal, so no matter what you choose, you will be 100% satisfied, the perfect solution would be to buy both models ( which is what I did ).